panzerdp/dmitripavlutin.com/content/posts/107-type-checking/index.md

 greet([1]);     // => 'Hello, 1!'
 ```

-That's why, sometimes, you need to check the type of variables in JavaScript: using `typeof` operator, as well as `instanceof` to check instances types.
+That's why, sometimes, you need to check the variable's type in JavaScript &mdash; using `typeof` operator, as well as `instanceof` to check instances types.

 Let's see in more detail how to use `typeof` and `instanceof` operators in JavaScript.

 ## 1. *typeof* operator

-JavaScript provides the following primitive types: strings, numbers, booleans, symbols as primitive types.
-Plus  special `undefined` and object types.
+JavaScript provides the following primitive types: strings, numbers, booleans, symbols.
+Plus functions, object types, and the special `undefined`.

-To determine the type of the variable, simply invoke the expression `typeof myVariable`, and it will evaluate to one of the values: `'string'`, `'number'`, `'boolean'`, `'symbol'`, `'undefined'`, `'object'`.
+To determine the type of the variable, simply invoke the expression `typeof myVariable`, and it will evaluate to one of the values: `'string'`, `'number'`, `'boolean'`, `'symbol'`, `'undefined'`, `'object'`, `'function'`.

 `typeof` operator lets you distinguish these types.